-The board has delegated credit risk management to the investment committee.
+The board has delegated credit risk management to the Audit and Risk management committee.

 Day-to-day management of credit risk has been mandated to external asset managers.
 The investment committee is made up of professionals with experience from the banking sector as well as representatives from the company in order to ensure a robust credit process and independent decision-making.